NickCampbell97/GolfBuddy/README.md

 # GolfBuddy

 GolfBuddy helps you plan your next big golf trip!
-We pull historic weather data as well as future flight and hotel options for the time of year and golf course you choose.
+We pull average weather data and historic flight and hotel prices for the time of year and golf course you choose.